Does BetterHelp Take Insurance? Essential Guide [2026]

 A person smiles as they receive a letter with the words "betterhelp financial aid" written on it, symbolizing relief and hope for affordable mental health support

-If you’re facing financial barriers, BetterHelp offers financial aid based on your income.
+If you’re facing financial barriers and your insurance plan is not eligible, BetterHelp offers financial aid based on your income

 • When you arrive on BetterHelp’s website and sign up, you’ll be presented with an option to take a quick survey to assess your eligibility, and you might be eligible for discounted therapy sessions.